scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

         :scale: 50
         :align: right

-    The digits dataset is made of 1797 images, where each one is a 8x8 pixel image representing a hand-written digit ::
+    The digits dataset consists of 1797 images, where each one is an 8x8 pixel image representing a hand-written digit ::

         >>> digits = datasets.load_digits()